jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 | banana    | Document2, Document4                   |
 | orange    | Document1, Document2                   |

-**Note**: in this README, the term web page, page, document all have the same meaning.
+**Note**: in this README, the term web page, page, document, and HTML file, all have the same meaning.

 <!--Term Frequency